MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-system-requirements.md

 - **Infrastructure** -  Install AKS Edge Essentials on physical host machines.
 - **Kubernetes Distribution supported** -  Kubernetes (K8S) - Version: 1.24.3 and on Kubernetes (K3S) - Version: 1.24.3
-- **Deployment options** - Single-machine clusters and full Kubernetes deployment on multiple machines only.
+- **Deployment options** - Single-machine clusters and full Kubernetes deployment on single machines only.
+Full deployment across multiple machines isn't supported in GA.
 - **Workloads** -  Only Linux worker node.
 - **Network plugins**: Calico on K8S and Flannel on K3S.

 ## Experimental or Pre-release Features

 - **Infrastructure** - Installing AKS Edge Essentials on a virtual machine using nested virtualization is experimental.
+- **Deployment options** - Full Kubernetes deployment on multiple machines.
 - **Workloads** -  Windows worker node.
 - **Network plugins**: Flannel on K8S and Calico on K3S